 It is important to understand how purity is defined when acquiring alloying materials.
 When a material is declared as 99.99% pure, or 4-nines, or 4N, the declared value and the true value of the concentration of impurities most likely are not the same.
 This is due to many manufactures not testing for all possible elemental impuirties.

 Let us first lay out what the % or Nines scale means in terms of parts-per-million (ppm)

 ||Purity %||Total Parts

 Why are such limited assays reported?
 Because vendors are pragmatic.
-For example, the semiconductor industry demands extremely tight purity specifications, as they are the biggest players in the game.
-The Si vendors do extensive testing and reporting on the purity of their silicon.
+For example, the semiconductor industry demands extremely tight purity specifications.
+As they are the biggest players/buyers in the game, the Si vendors do extensive testing and reporting on the purity of their silicon.
 To the contrary, nickel is heavily used in metal castings were purity is not as critical except for some specific contaminants - sulfur for example.
 Hence vendors will limit their assays to the elements of concern.
-Testing can be expensive so vendors will limit the assays to avoid paying for tests that are not required by the customer.
+Also, testing can be expensive so vendors will limit the assays to avoid paying for tests that are not required by the customer.